 Each herd, indeed each individual animal, is unique so you must find what works for the individual and not mime what works for someone else.
 It’s good to seek out experience and learn from it, but practices must be applied per herd and individual.
-Reassessing is necessary at times to find the system that works best for you; I’m constantly tweaking small things with my herd as well.
+Reassessing is necessary at times to find the system that works best for you; I’m frequently tweaking small things with my herd as well.
 No two herds are the same, so no two management systems are the same.
 A lot of livestock raising — and farming in general — is trial and error.

 My Herd Management

 I try to raise all of my livestock as naturally as possible.
-This means that I utilize proper management techniques to prevent problems from arising and utilize natural remedies whenever possible.
+This means that I utilize management techniques to prevent problems from arising and utilize natural remedies whenever possible.
 However, I never neglect to use medication when necessary for the well being of an animal.

 Herd Health and Bio-Security

 My whole herd has tested negative for CAE, CL, and Johnes and I have had no sign of CAE, Johnes, or CL in my herd.
 I run repeat tests, usually when pregnancy testing, and quarantine and test all new incoming stock.
 I only purchase new stock from breeders I trust who also have clean and tested herds and who maintain their herds with the same level of care that I do.
-Tennessee is an accredited free state for tuberculosis.
+Tennessee is an accredited free state for tuberculosis and brucellosis.